7 Little Talks on Healthy Sexual Development to Have With Your 9- to 12-Year-Old

 Children from ages 9 to 12, sometimes called “tweens,” may be dealing with a great many physical and hormonal changes.
 On average, girls are 10 or 11 years old and boys are 11 or 12 years old when puberty begins.
-With puberty comes heightened sexuality and they will have a greater awareness of sex in the media.
+With puberty comes heightened sexuality and a greater awareness of sex in the media.
 By discussing the items below, you’ll help them continue to develop a healthy view of sexuality.

 Tweens may also have questions that they bring to you on their own—don’t shut them down!
 Answer them to the best of your ability and engage in a conversation.
 They will be more likely to come to you with problems if you are supportive of their questions.

-1. Support healthy body image
+1. Support healthy body image.

 This age is when children are especially vulnerable to what makes them different from their peers physically.
-Be sure that you are aware of how they view themselves and encourage them to have a positive outlook of their body and their abilities.
-Reinforce the importance of their whole person as it relates to self-esteem as they may place a large amount of their self-esteem on body image alone.
+Be sure you are aware of how they view themselves and encourage them to have a positive outlook of their body and their abilities.
+Reinforce the importance of their whole person as it relates to self-esteem, as they may place a large amount of their self-esteem on body image alone.
 For example, you can compliment your child on their talents, their work ethic, as well as their looks.

-2. Discuss drugs and alcohol
+2. Discuss drugs and alcohol.

-3. Talk about puberty
+3. Talk about puberty.

 There are a lot of physical and psychological aspects of puberty that you will want to share with your child.
-Armed with the proper education, they’ll feel less overwhelmed by all the changes occurring and be able to make sense of a confusing time of life.
+Armed with the proper education, they’ll feel less overwhelmed by all the changes occurring and be able to make sense of this confusing time of life.

-4. Talk about relationships, consent, and respect
+4. Talk about relationships, consent, and respect.

-5. Address appropriate boundaries and sexual abuse
+5. Address appropriate boundaries and sexual abuse.

-Let them know that they should be allowed to set boundaries with the people in their lives.
+Let them know that they are allowed to set boundaries with the people in their lives.
 Talk more explicitly about sexual abuse and what they should do if it occurs, has occurred, or if they are worried it will occur.
 This can be a rather difficult topic, but it’s imperative that you address it openly with your child at this age.

-6. Teach them assertive communication
+6. Teach them assertive communication.

-7. Talk about media
+7. Talk about media.

-This may include discussions about how sexuality, body image, and how gender roles are portrayed.
+This may include discussions about how sexuality, body image, and gender roles are portrayed.
 For example, you could address the way that women are often treated in advertising, on TV shows, and in movies.
 It should definitely include a discussion on pornography.
 It’s within this age group that most children are exposed to their first pornographic images.

 This can be a difficult time for tweens and parents alike.
 A lot of things may be shifting in your relationship.
 Your child is pushing toward greater autonomy and you need to find the balance between giving them their freedom and keeping them safe.
 The greatest asset at this age will be open communication between you and your child.
 Encourage them to come to you with questions and problems.
 Let them know that you’re there for them and continue to be a safe person for them to confide in.